 Lyssa’s Latest Reads: Blood in the Water

 Welcome to this week’s Lyssa’s Latest Reads!
-This is a new blog thing I’m doing for the next month (hopefully longer), where I share with you what I’ve been reading lately!
+This is a new blog thing I’m doing for the month of March, where I share with you what I’ve been reading lately!
 I’ll post a new book (or in this case, a short story) every Friday.
 This week, “Blood in the Water” by Jaylee James!

 “Blood in the Water” is a short story that was released along with “Blood in the Library” (another amazing short!) on Jaylee’s Patreon page a few weeks ago.
 It’s a dark retelling of Hans Christian Anderson’s The Little Mermaid, but in a way it’s not so much a retelling as a what if.
 What if the little mermaid hadn’t chosen the noble route, the route that gained her a human soul?
 What if she chose her sisters’ path instead?